madzera/happytree/README.md

 requirements, so in addition to being easy to use, the HappyTree API also has an easy installation.

-Both to make use of as well as to contribute, the requirements are:
+Both to make use of, as well as to contribute, the requirements are:

 * **Java 8**;
 * **Maven 3.6.x**;